Towards active learning: A stopping criterion for the sequential sampling of grain boundary degrees of freedom: Results

 An aspect which has not been discussed so far, is the influence of the size of the initial design on the quality of the sampling.
+To do so, we compare the number of cusps as well as the error with respect to the reference database for different sizes of initial and sequential designs, as well as the regular high-throughput sampling.
+We first look at these two quantities as a function of the desired accuracy, defined by $\DeltaEstat$, in Figures~\ref{fig:Ncusps_allDeltaEstat} and \ref{fig:Ncusps_allDeltaEstat:b}, and then choose the case $\DeltaEstat=0.05\si{J}/\si{m}^2$ for a more detailed analysis of the effect of the initial design in Figures \ref{fig:Ncusps_DeltaEstat0_05} and \ref{fig:maxDeltaEref_DeltaEstat0_05}.

 Figure~\ref{fig:Ncusps_allDeltaEstat} shows the number of cusps which have been found at the end of the sampling as a function of the threshold value $\DeltaEstat$ for different sizes of the initial design.
 We observe that consistently more cusps are found for a larger initial design, with the exception of the $\Sigma 3$ subspace.
-This exception is due to the rather smooth and flat energy distribution in the fundamental zone of the $\Sigma 3$ grain boundaries.
+In this case, also the maximum error w.r.t.~the reference database is larger for sequential than for regular sampling.
+This exception can be explained by the rather smooth and steep energy variation from the pure twist grain boundary (the tip of the fundamental zone) to the line of tilt grain boundaries (the right edge of the fundamental zone) for the $\Sigma 3$ misorientation, with only a few cusps.
+In such a case, the exact Kriging interpolation (i.e., $\delta=0$) between data points within a very small distance can lead to an overfitting of the data resulting in a large error.
 Generally, the number of identified cusps increases with the size and the complexity of the subspace.
-In Figure \ref{fig:maxDeltaEref_allDeltaEstat} we compare the maximum error $\DeltaEref$ with respect to the reference data base for a sequential design and a regular design with same number of atomistic simulations.
-A remarkable observation is that sequential sampling yields a smaller maximum error than the regular high-throughput sampling counterpart.
-This is particularly visible for the most complex subspace of the $[110]7.5^\circ$ boundaries.
-These findings show that the algorithm is most efficient for sampling complex subspaces with a large number of cusps.
-While the statements above are largely independent of $\DeltaEstat$, we additionally observe from Figures \ref{fig:Ncusps_allDeltaEstat} and \ref{fig:maxDeltaEref_allDeltaEstat} that the sequential design shows increasing improvement (i.e., an increase in $\Ncusp$ and a decrease in $\DeltaEref$) for $\DeltaEstat$ smaller than $50\si{mJ}/\si{m}^2$.
+In Figure~\ref{fig:maxDeltaEref_allDeltaEstat} we compare the maximum error $\DeltaEref$ with respect to the reference database for a sequential design and a regular design with the same number of atomistic simulations.
+For moderate accuracy, $\DeltaEstat\geq0.05 \si{J}/\si{m}^2$, the statistical approach delivers comparable or even better results (in the case of the LAGB), with the exception of the $\Sigma$3 STGB.
+In this latter case, however, performance can be further improved by choosing a smaller initial design.
+For $\DeltaEstat < 0.05\si{J}/\si{m}^2$ the regular sampling yields a smaller error $\DeltaEref$ w.r.t.~the reference data.
+However, as described before, it is in this range of $\DeltaEstat$ that more cusps are identified showing that the tighter convergence criteria are reasonable.